-In a dilation and curettage — sometimes spelled "dilatation" and curettage — your doctor uses small instruments or a medication to open (dilate) your cervix — the lower, narrow part of your uterus.
-Your doctor then uses a surgical instrument called a curette to remove uterine tissue.
-Curettes used in a D&C can be sharp or use suction.
+In a dilation and curettage, small instruments or a medication is used to open (dilate) the lower, narrow part of your uterus (cervix).
+Next, a surgical instrument called a curette, which can be a sharp instrument or suction device, is used to remove uterine tissue.

 Why it's done

-Dilation and curettage can diagnose or treat a uterine condition.
+Dilation and curettage is used to diagnose or treat a uterine condition.

 To diagnose a condition

-To perform the test, your doctor collects a tissue sample from the lining of your uterus (endometrium) and sends the sample to a lab for testing.
+To perform the test, a health care professional collects a tissue sample from the lining of your uterus, also called the endometrium, and sends the sample to a lab for testing.
 The test can check for:

 - Uterine polyps